-Celebrating our 34rd Year of Dance!
+Celebrating our 35th Year of Dance!

 The beginning of the dance season starts out with learning lots of new steps, as well as mastering the old ones, and challenging each student to have fun, work hard and achieve their very best.

-In December, we have our Special Holiday Party where dancers are asked to bring a special someone to participate in class together and share their love of dance.
+In December, we have our Special Holiday Party where dancers are asked to bring a "special someone" to participate in class together and share their love of dance.

 After the holidays, we begin to learn our recital routines, incorporating the new steps we learned, and get into full swing for the recital with costumes, tickets, pictures etc.